dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 You must start with a collection of vms that can speak to each other.
 ConductR DOES NOT help with this, and wasn't intended to.
 Use ansible/chef/puppet/salt or whatevs to create your network of nodes.

-Then you will install Conductr on each of these nodes.
-Conductr is itself an akka cluster, so you must specify a ConductR seed.
-As part of the installation, you will be putting a proxy on each node.
-More on why later.
-Finally, you can install a CLI on one or more of the nodes in your ConductR cluster.
-Now you are ready for the fun stuff.
+ConductR requires:
+* Debian based system (recommended: Ubuntu 14.04 LTS)
+* Oracle Java Runtime Environment 8 (JRE 8)
+* Python 3.4 (supplied with Ubuntu 14.04)

+Then you will install Conductr and a proxy (more on why later) and on each of these nodes.

+Finally you will install a CLI on one or more, to admin it.

 An **Application** in ConductR is a collection of one or more **Bundles**.
 The developer decides what bundles make up an Application, and then aggregates them with a configuration attribute ("system").